Clinical Trials (PDQ®)

 Further Study Information

-- AZD2171 is an oral potent inhibitor of receptor tyrosine kinases which impact vascular endothelial growth factor-A (VEGF).
+- AZD2171 (Cediranib) is an oral potent inhibitor of receptor tyrosine kinases which impact vascular endothelial growth factor-A (VEGF).

 - VEGF appears important in blood vessel formation and disease progression in prostate cancer.

 - No known effective therapy in patients with progressive androgen-independent prostate cancer after treatment with docetaxel.

 - Primary objective of this study is to determine if AZD2171 is associated with a 30% 6 month probability of progression free survival in patients with metastatic androgen independent prostate cancer (AIPC) as determined by clinical and radiographic criteria.